 All mandatory stages of education in Colombia are subsidised by the state, allowing lower-income families access to free schooling.
 Children can attend state-sponsored community nursery schools or daycare centres from the age of one.
 Children enrol in elementary school at the age of six.

-Secondary education is divided into four years of compulsory basic secondary schooling (ages 12 to 15) and two to three years of optional vocational education (ages 15 to 18).
+Secondary education is divided into four years of compulsory basic secondary schooling (ages 12 to 15) and two years of optional vocational education called educación media (ages 15 to 16, Grades 10 and 11).
 Students are offered different technical and academic specialisations.

-Although expats can enrol their children in public schools, many choose not to due to the varying standards of public education.
-Children who don't speak Spanish will find public schools extremely challenging.
-On the other hand, public schooling can an opportunity for cultural immersion, especially for the little ones who'd pick up the language easier than older kids might.
+Although you can enrol your children in public schools, many expat families choose not to due to the varying standards of public education.
+Children who don’t speak Spanish will find public schools extremely challenging.
+On the other hand, public schooling can offer an opportunity for cultural immersion, especially for the little ones who’d pick up the language more easily than older kids might.

 Private schools in Colombia

-There is a large variety of private schools in Colombia, and the standards, entry requirements and fees at these schools may vary considerably.
+There is a wide variety of private schools in Colombia, and the standards, entry requirements and fees at these schools may differ considerably.
 Generally, private schools have higher learning standards, smaller classes and a wider range of extra-curricular activities.
 Private schools are attended not only by expats but also by the children of wealthier Colombian families.

 Many private educational institutions are bilingual, teaching classes in both English and Spanish.
-Parents should carefully research schools before enrolling; although some schools call themselves 'bilingual', teachers may have only an intermediate knowledge of English and most classes may be taught in Spanish.
+Research schools thoroughly before enrolling your child; although some schools call themselves ‘bilingual’, teachers may have only an intermediate knowledge of English, and most classes may be taught in Spanish.

 International schools in Colombia